Jacob van Liesvelt: Life

-The son, Hans van Liesvelt, also called Hans II, was still a minor when his father died.
+Their son Hans van Liesvelt, also called Hans II, was still a minor when his father died.
 It is therefore likely that in the initial period he was only a minor assistant to his mother.
 In 1553 he published a New Testament with his mother.
 After that he became known as the publisher of almanacs, devotion books and a geographic map.
 Confusion has arisen about the son's activities since there was a relative with the same family name, whose first name was Hansken.
 To distinguish him from Jacob's son, he is also called Hans(ken) I. He was active between ca. 1525 and ca. 1539, at the same address as Jacob van Liesvelt.
 He is known for the Bible published on 12 November 1538.

 Publishing activities

 General

 Jacob van Liesvelt printed and published works in a diverse range of genres.
 He is known to have used three different printer's marks throughout his career.
+His motto was 'Fortitudo mea deus', i.e. God is my strength.

 The works published by the Jacob van Liesvelt press included both Catholic and Protestant literature.
 Among his other notable works are La desfianche faicte au tres puisant et noble Empereur Charles de par le roy de Franche et roy D'Engleterre et aussy la response du tres noble Empereur sur la ditte desfianche (The defiance to the very powerful and noble Emperor Charles laid down by the King of France and the King of England and also the response of the very noble Emperor to the said defiance) and a Dutch-language version of the same.

 He was the first publisher of Anna Bijns and helped launch her as the leading Flemish poet with the publication in 1528 of Dit is een schoon ende suverlick boecxken inhoudende veel scoone constige refereinen.